neumanh/K-anonymity-fot-texts/README.md

 * `num_jobs` - Number of CPUs to utilize.
 Default - 1.
 All CPUs - -1.
 * `verbose` - Output text level.
 Default - 0.

 The function outputs are:
 ---------------------------
-1. df - the same df the user insrted with additional columns:
+A tuple with these items:
-> 1. num_of_words - number of words in the original text
+1. A dataframe - the same df the user sent with additional columns:
-> 2. general_txt - text after "generalization"
+> 1. general_txt - text after "generalization"
-> 3. anon_txt_history - changes performed on text during annonymization process:
+> 2. anon_txt_history - changes performed on text during annonymization process:
 >       [] - replaced
 >       {} - Lemmatize
 >       () - protected word (stop-word)
-> 4. anon_txt - resulted anonymized text
+> 3. anon_txt - resulted anonymized text
-> 5. neighbors - indeces of k neigbors (Bow anonymized)
+> 4. neighbors - indeces of k neigbors (Bow anonymized)

-2. dist - average sentence embedding cosine distance before and after the anonymizaion
+2. An averaged cosine distance of sentence embedding for the documents before and after the anonymizaion

 # Running Example